rayalan/binary-adages/content/pages/profile-employer-questions.md

 * Having joined, what have you most appreciated about the company?
 * If you could change one thing about the company, what would it be?
 * What's a big improvement that's been made since you joined?
 How did that come about?
-* What's major change that you would like to make in how the company works?
+* What's a major change that you would like to make in how the company works?
 * What is holding you back from making that change?

 # The Position

-_Understand what the job itself will be..._
+_Understand what the job itself will be ..._

 ## The Role